Quasi-local Edge Mode in XXX Spin Chain/Circuit with Interaction Boundary Defect

+A complementary, and until now disconnected, line of research concerns spin impurities attached to the boundary of integrable chains.
+The isotropic Heisenberg chain whose edge bond differs from the bulk exchange---equivalently, a spin-$1/2$ impurity exchange-coupled to the end of a semi-infinite chain---admits an exact Bethe-ansatz solution~\cite{Frahm97}.
+Revisiting this problem, Refs.~\cite{Kattel24,Kattel25b} recently uncovered a \emph{boundary eigenstate phase transition} at the critical ratio $4/3$ of boundary to bulk exchange, separating a Kondo phase, where the edge spin is screened by a multiparticle Kondo cloud, from a bound-mode phase, where it is screened by a single-particle mode exponentially localized at the edge and the spectrum reorganizes into disconnected towers; analogous transitions arise for anisotropic interactions~\cite{KattelXXZ} and in noisy integrable impurity circuits~\cite{Kattel25a}.
+These remarkable results are, however, statements about individual eigenstates and equilibrium thermodynamics; their consequences for dynamics, in particular for relaxation at high temperature, have remained open.

-In this Letter, we propose a simple modification of a well-known integrable quantum circuit --- a staircase version of the trotterized SU(2)-symmetric spin-$1/2$ Heisenberg chain.
-By modifying the interaction strength between the first two spins at one boundary (or, equivalently, by considering a half-infinite chain), we show that the system hosts a conserved quasi-local edge mode above a critical boundary interaction strength.
-This mode can be constructed and manipulated analytically using a $16\times16$ matrix-product ansatz.
-Although the continuous-time limit of our model is known to be Bethe-ansatz integrable~\cite{Frahm97}, the relevance of the standard quantum inverse scattering method for our construction appears highly nontrivial, as it would require a 16-dimensional auxiliary space.
-Our result is unexpected in that all previous constructions of quasi-local edge modes required either anisotropic interactions or boundary fields.
+In this Letter, we connect the two strands.
+We propose a simple modification of a well-known integrable quantum circuit --- a staircase version of the trotterized SU(2)-symmetric spin-$1/2$ Heisenberg chain --- in which the interaction strength between the first two spins at one boundary is varied (equivalently, we consider a half-infinite chain with an edge bond defect).
+We show that, above a critical boundary interaction strength, the system hosts an exactly conserved quasi-local edge mode, constructed in closed form in terms of a $16\times16$ matrix-product ansatz with no free (spectral) parameter, at any point of the two-parameter circuit --- away from the Trotter limit, where no Bethe-ansatz solution is available.
+The edge mode yields, via a saturated Mazur bound, an explicit infinite-temperature boundary autocorrelator (boundary Drude weight), vanishing at a critical line where the localization length of the mode diverges.
+In the continuous-time limit the critical coupling is $g_{\rm c}=4/3$, precisely the boundary eigenstate transition of Refs.~\cite{Kattel24,Kattel25b}: our quasi-local edge mode can thus be understood as the operator-space avatar of the boundary bound mode, promoting an eigenstate-level transition to a transition between non-ergodic and ergodic boundary dynamics at infinite temperature.
+The construction itself is unexpected on two counts.
+First, in contrast to all known (quasi-local) SZMs~\cite{FendleyPRB14,FendleyJPA16,Fendley25,Gehrmann26,FendleyPRX17,VernierPRL24,Kemp25}, it requires neither anisotropy nor boundary fields, operating in a fully SU(2)-symmetric setting.
+Second, although the continuous-time limit is Bethe-ansatz integrable~\cite{Frahm97,Kattel24}, the relevance of the standard quantum inverse scattering method for our construction appears highly nontrivial, as it would require a 16-dimensional auxiliary space.

 \emph{Heisenberg circuit on a half-chain with boundary interaction defect.--} Consider a chain of $L$ qubits (spins $1/2$) over Hilbert space ${\mathcal H}_L=(\mathbb C^2)^{\otimes L}$ and local Pauli operators $\sigma^{\nu}_n$, $\nu\in\{0,1,2,3\}$, $n\in\{1,2\ldots L\}$ generating ${\rm End}(\mathcal H_L)$.
 We write a unitary SU(2)-symmetric 6-vertex (or XXX) gate as \be U_{n,n+1}(\tau)=(\id + {\rm i}\tau P_{n,n+1})/(1+{\rm i}\tau),\quad \tau\in\mathbb R, \ee where $P_{n,n+1}=\frac{1}{2}\sum_\nu \sigma^\nu_n \sigma^\nu_{n+1}$ exchanges qubits $n$, $n+1$.
 We will be interested in the limit of infinite half-chain $L\to\infty$, but we may keep $L$ finite for comparison with numerical simulations.